-Samples obtained from all exploratory borings and excavations should be visually inspected and the soil or rock type classified in general accordance with ASTM D2487 (Unified Soil Classification System) and D2488, (Standard Practice for Description and Identification of Soils (Visual-Manual Procedure)).
+Samples obtained from all exploratory borings and excavations should be visually inspected and the soil or rock type classified in general accordance with ASTM D2487 (Unified Soil Classification System) and D2488, or AGI Methods for soil and rock classification.
 Detailed logs of each boring should be completed in the field by a qualified engineer or geologist.
 Additional information, such as the presence of water-bearing zones and any unusual or noticeable conditions encountered during drilling should be recorded on the logs.
-Field boring logs, test pit logs, and field well construction diagrams should be converted to the format acceptable for use in final reports submitted to NMED.
-If requested, draft boring logs, test pit logs, and well construction diagrams should be submitted to NMED for review within thirty (30) days after the completion of each boring or monitoring well.
+Field boring logs, test pit logs, and field well construction diagrams should be converted to the format acceptable for use in final reports submitted to the NMED.
+If requested, draft boring logs, test pit logs, and well construction diagrams should be submitted to the NMED for review within thirty (30) days after the completion of each boring or monitoring well.